 10 laundry hacks for saving time and money

-Looking to save time or keep your most colourful clothes from wearing out?
-Check out our top 10 tips.
+Save time, keep your most colourful clothes from wearing out and more!

 1. Choose a washing machine with a faster spin